mikke89/RmlUi/readme.md

 class MyRenderInterface : public Rml::RenderInterface
 {
     // RmlUi sends vertices, indices and draw commands through this interface for your
     // application to render how you'd like.
     /* ... */
 }

-class MySystemInterface : public Rml::SystemInterface
-{
-	// RmlUi requests the current time and provides various utilities through this interface.
-	/* ... */
-}

 struct ApplicationData {
     bool show_text = true;
     Rml::String animal = "dog";
 } my_data;

 int main(int argc, char** argv)
 {
     // Initialize the window and graphics API being used, along with your game or application.

     /* ... */

     MyRenderInterface render_interface;
-	MySystemInterface system_interface;

     // Install the custom interfaces.
     Rml::SetRenderInterface(&render_interface);
-	Rml::SetSystemInterface(&system_interface);

     // Now we can initialize RmlUi.
     Rml::Initialise();

     // Create a context to display documents within.
-	Rml::Context* context = Rml::CreateContext("main", Rml::Vector2i(window_width, window_height));
+    Rml::Context* context =
+        Rml::CreateContext("main", Rml::Vector2i(window_width, window_height));

     // Tell RmlUi to load the given fonts.
     Rml::LoadFontFace("LatoLatin-Regular.ttf");
     // Fonts can be registered as fallback fonts, as in this case to display emojis.
     Rml::LoadFontFace("NotoEmoji-Regular.ttf", true);

     // Set up data bindings to synchronize application data. if (Rml::DataModelConstructor constructor = context->CreateDataModel("animals"))
     {
         constructor.Bind("show_text", &my_data.show_text);
         constructor.Bind("animal", &my_data.animal);
     }

     // Now we are ready to load our document.
     Rml::ElementDocument* document = context->LoadDocument("hello_world.rml");
     document->Show();

     // Replace and style some text in the loaded document.
     Rml::Element* element = document->GetElementById("world");
     element->SetInnerRML(reinterpret_cast<const char*>(u8"🌍"));
     element->SetProperty("font-size", "1.5em");

     bool exit_application = false;
     while (!exit_application)
     {
         // We assume here that we have some way of updating and retrieving inputs internally. if (my_input->KeyPressed(KEY_ESC))
             exit_application = true;

         // Submit input events such as MouseMove and key events (not shown) to the context. if (my_input->MouseMoved())
             context->ProcessMouseMove(mouse_pos.x, mouse_pos.y, 0);

         // Update the context to reflect any changes resulting from input events, animations,
         // modified and added elements, or changed data in data bindings. context->Update();

         // Render the user interface.
 All geometry and other rendering commands are now
         // submitted through the render interface.
         context->Render();
     }

     Rml::Shutdown();

     return 0;
 }
 ```